 Wanderlust Wine Bar

-Sammy Lam, a native of McAllen born to Mexican immigrants, was the first in his family to earn a college degree.
+Sammy Lam, a native of McAllen born to parents who immigrated from Mexico, was the first in his family to earn a college degree.
 To honor his late mom, Sammy dove deep into the world of wine, with a goal to push the boundaries of social norms and ethnic barriers and become a prominent wine ambassador that could cater to and represent the Latin community.
 Wanderlust in Downtown Austin is the result of his hard work, an unconventional wine bar with sustainability and education at its core, serving 56 wines on tap from around the world in comfortable, down to earth settings.
 Now with a second location in East Austin, Wanderlust continues its mission to make wine more fun, easy, and accessible to all.

 Claudia Alarcón Headshot.
 She is sitting at a patio table and holds a glass of white wineContributed by Claudia Alarcón